Plan Your Finances

 Housing loan from HDB

-You should take note of the following:
+Do take note of the following:

-Valid HLE letter
+Valid HFE letter

 Second HDB housing loan